zimonkaizoku/homebrew-mbsystem/README.md

 ##Install:
+`brew install zimonkaizoku/mbsystem/otps --with-tpxo8`

 `brew install zimonkaizoku/mbsystem/mbsystem`

+You can also install MB-System directly, but this will install OTPS without a tide model and you need to add your own.
+Or you can install MB-System `--without-otps` if tide preditiction is not needed.

 The usual way of using `brew tap zimonkaizoku/mbsystem` and then `brew install mbsystem`unfortunately conflicts with `homebrew-science`.

+Please read the Caveats carefully!